Chairman’s Corporate Governance Statement

 Explain how the company approaches succession planning and the processes by which it determines board and other senior management appointments, including any links to the board evaluation process.

-In addition a full evaluation of board performance is currently underway, and the results will be included in the 2018 annual report.
+In addition a full evaluation of board performance has recently been undertaken, and the results are be included on page 34 of the 2018 annual report.

 |8.
 Promote a corporate culture that is based on ethical values and behaviours||Include in the chair’s corporate governance statement how the culture is consistent with the company’s objectives, strategy and business model in the strategic report and with the description of principal risks and uncertainties.
 The statement should explain what the board does to monitor and promote a healthy corporate culture and how the board assesses the state of the culture at present.